ericmjl/data-testing-tutorial/docs/chapter4.md

+---
-# Part 4: Checking Data Assumptions
+title: Part 4 - Checking Data Assumptions
+---

 Summary of section: Participants will write tests that check the assumptions that they may have about the data that they received.
 Applied to pre-data analysis, especially with streams of data coming in.